cryptopunksnotdead/cryptopunksnotdead.github.io/sandbox/draw/README.md

 ## Step 3- Draw the punks using any punk type or attribute from the punk build blocks and any zoom (original, 2x, 4x, etc)

-Add an inline script block that uses the drawPunk method to draw the punk according to your specs on the canvas:
+Add an inline script block that uses the `drawPunk( id, [design, design, design], zoom=1)` method to draw the punk according to your specs on the canvas:

 ``` html
 <script>